Quick! How do you get students interested in STEM?

 Here are just a few cool middle and high school STEM competitions we found:

-This is an updated version of a blog post published on Sept.
-18, 2015.
+This is an updated version of a post that originally published on April 24, 2019.